 Pan African Girls Fund

-Do you believe in girls and women, and you would love to partner with us in this mission?
+Do you believe in girls and young women, and you would love to partner with us in this mission?

 Every contribution — big or small — sends a girl to school, keeps her safe, and helps her claim her future.
 Join us in building a Tanzania where every girl is free, equal, and unstoppable.